seperman/s3utils/README.md

 [![Build Status](https://travis-ci.org/seperman/s3utils.svg?branch=master)](https://travis-ci.org/seperman/s3utils)

 User friendly interface to deal with Amazon S3 bucket and Cloud Front in Python.
-I wrote this since s3cmd is for commandline usage and the other libraries out there seemed to be not maintained anymore.
+I wrote this since s3cmd is for commandline usage and the other libraries out there seemed not maintained anymore.
+This is basically a higher level interface to S3 than boto.
+Easier to use, but way less options.

 The s3utils methods are made to be just like Linux commands so it is easy to remember and use.